damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

-To contribute to this documentation project, you can:
+Getting started:

-- Post on issues page and briefly outline the changes you plan to make
+To begin using this template, choose one of the following options to get started:

-- If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
+- Clone the repo: git clone
-- ...
+- Fork the repositiry

 ## Project team